Canning jars: Choose and use wisely

 Canning food is a great way to save money and enjoy the season’s bounty all year long.
 Take care to choose the appropriate jars to ensure food safety.

-Specific equipment is needed to safely preserve food at home.
+Specific equipment is needed to preserve food at home safely.
 Some of the most important supplies are proper canning jars.
 The canning process requires the heating and cooling of food to form a vacuum seal.
 When food is packed into canning jars, the headspace is filled with air.
 During processing, air is pushed out of the jars and the headspace fills with steam.
 When processing is completed and the jars cool, the contents shrink.
 A vacuum forms within the jar and pressure holds down the lid.
 The sealing compound on the lid prevents air from re-entering the jar, as well as microorganisms that could contaminate the food.
 Specific glass canning and freezing jars are recommended because glass does not react with its contents.